Clean Water Act case against ICG and Frasure Creek Mining

 These reports are submitted quarterly to the Kentucky Energy and Environment Cabinet, which is supposed to check the reports for accuracy and completeness, and to seek compliance when there are violations of permit limits.
 Instead, Appalachian Voices discovered that these reports were not being reviewed and – literally – were collecting dust on state officials' desks.

-Appalachian Voices joined with KFTC, Kentucky Riverkeeper and the Waterkeep Alliance and several Kentucky residents in October 2010 to send ICG and Frasure Creek a 60-day Notice of Intent (NOI) to Sue, as required by the Clean Water Act (this gives the violater time to correct the problem before being sued).
+Appalachian Voices joined by KFTC, Kentucky Riverkeeper and the Waterkeep Alliance and several Kentucky residents in October 2010 to send ICG and Frasure Creek a 60-day Notice of Intent (NOI) to Sue, as required by the Clean Water Act (this gives the violater time to correct the problem before being sued).
 On the 59th day, the cabinet filed an enforcement action against ICG and Frasure Creek in Franklin Circuit Court, in an attempt to undercut our standing for taking the case to federal court.

 The enforcement agreements that the cabinet had negotiated with ICG and Frasure Creek were weak and provided no incentive to the coal operators to correct their violations.
 The fines imposed were a fraction of the tens of millins of dollars possible under the Clean Water Act.
 The groups and individuals that had brought this to the attention of the public and the cabinet through the NOI letter asked the court to allow us to intevene in the case to represent the public interest.
 The coal companies and cabinet resisted this, with the cabinet calling the intervention an "unwarranted burden."
 However the court allowed this intervention (a decision that was appealed all the way to the state Supreme Court and allowed to stand).